ur-cs-courses/course-project-krykna/docs/design/DESIGN.md

 ## Project Overview
 **Our software will help building managers, the customers, manage their fleet of cleaning robots in their building.**

-_* Our actual design implementation isn't fully completed yet.
-We are still in the beginning phases of our Scrum development process._

 Potential Design Ideas: